 Are wages a business expense?

 Next, we can review IRS Publication 535: Business Expenses, which outlines common business expenses and explains what is and is not deductible.
-According to the Publication, “you can generally deduct the amount you pay your employees for the services they perform.”
-When an injured employee is performing modified duty off-site in a nonprofit agency, that assignment is considered an extension of their current employment.
+This publication explains that “you can generally deduct the amount you pay your employees for the services they perform.”
+Under this guidance, an employee on modified or transitional duty remains an active employee performing work on for the employer, even if that work is completed at a nonprofit organization rather than on the employer’s worksite.
 The employer will pay a wage that is consistent with a light duty wage for on-site modified duty.
-Therefore, an employer would be able to deduct the wages paid to the employee while they are in off-site transitional duty.
-Publication 535 provides further tests of deductibility– for example, how to determine if the wage is “reasonable” – but generally, wages paid to employees for the services performed are tax deductible.
+Therefore, an employer should be able to deduct the wages paid to the employee while they are in off-site transitional duty as a qualified deductible business expense.
+Publication 535 provides further tests of deductibility– for example, how to determine if the wage is “reasonable” – but the core principle remains consistent that generally, wages paid to employees for the services performed are tax deductible, regardless of where those services take place.

 Our Conclusion

-Because of the many nuances in the tax code for corporations we always encourage employers to seek advice on questions of deductibility of contributions from a qualified tax professional.
-Our conclusion on the matter: In general, wages paid to employees are a tax deductible business expense.
-If the wage can be written off as a business expense, therefore, deductibility as a charitable contribution is a moot point.
+Because of the many nuances in the tax code for corporations, we always encourage employers to seek advice on questions of deductibility of contributions from a qualified tax professional.
+Our conclusion on the matter: wages paid to employees performing modified‑duty work with nonprofit organizations cannot be treated as charitable contributions, but they generally remain deductible as ordinary business expenses.
+Because the tax treatment ultimately depends on the specifics of each situation, employers should consult a qualified tax professional to ensure proper reporting and compliance.

 Disclaimer: This article is for informational purposes only and is not intended as tax advice.
 For further information, please consult a tax professional.